 Everest Base Camp Tea Houses: Breakfast

-Eggs are next up – in a few places this is in pancake form which was pretty good – American style.
-You can get fried but my favourite was to get boiled.
-I found the oil often didn’t agree with me and a boiled egg was a safe friend and source of protein!
+Eggs are next up – in a few places, this is in pancake form which was pretty good – American style.
+You can get fried eggs but my favorite style was boiled.
+I found the oil often didn’t agree with me and a boiled egg was a safe friend and source of protein.

-1. Pizzas – again of very varying quality.
+1. Pizza – of very varying quality.
 I had one which was quite good but the majority that I saw looked like bad frozen pizzas from the 1980s and I heard tasted similar

-2. Pasta – I didn’t order any of this as I was concerned about the spiciness of the tomato sauce and they filled them with cheese.
-They did tend to look ok.
+2. Pasta – I didn’t order any of this as I was concerned about the spiciness of the tomato sauce and the tea houses filled the bowls with cheese.
+However, they generally looked okay.

-3. Sherpa Stew – this was my favourite.
+3. Sherpa Stew – this was my favourite dish.
 Vegetarian.
-Everyone’s was a bit different so you got some variety which was nice.
-I found no matter what I could usually eat at least some of it.
-It is essentially stock/broth and vegetables.
-And when they say vegetables don’t expect them to be anything green – it’s all about carrots and potatoes.
-Potatoes are everywhere.
+Every tea house has a different recipe so you got some variety which was nice.
+I found no matter what I could usually eat at least some Sherpa stew.

 4. Tibetan bread/chapati – often on offer and good with a Sherpa stew.
 I didn’t have a bad one of these and they always looked good

-5. Dal Bhat – the classic dish.
-Again like the Sherpa stew everyone does something different so it is good for variety.
-Vegetarian again.
+5. Dal Bhat – the classic Nepalese dish.
+Again like the Sherpa stew, everyone does something different so it is good for variety.
+This is a great option for vegans travelling in Nepal.
 I tended to have this for lunch.
-I liked that it was lighter on my stomach vs having anything with potatoes or pasta in it.
+I liked that Dal Bhat was lighter on my stomach vs having anything with potatoes or pasta in it.

 8. Egg and Chips – a very popular dinner choice in our group.
 Fairly self-explanatory

-The 2 best tea houses for food and coffee were the one in Namche and the one in Tengboche.
-Funnily enough, they are owned by a husband and wife – he runs Namche and she runs Tengboche!
-Apparently spending the season apart every year is the key to their happy marriage!
+The two best tea houses for food and coffee were the ones in Namche Bazaar and Tengboche.
+Funnily enough, they are owned by one husband and wife – he runs Namche and she runs Tengboche.

 Tea House Hike: Facilities Available